easz/hugo-baerenstark/archetypes/default.md

 date = "{{ .Date }}"

 #
-# Set menu to "main" to add this page to
-# the main menu on top of the page
-#
-menu = "main"

-#
 # description is optional
 #
 # description = "An optional description for SEO.
 If not provided, an automatically created summary will be used."